-Prohibited persons.
-New Mexico makes it unlawful for a person under the age of 19 to knowingly possess or transport a handgun except in limited circumstances.
-A felon (a person convicted by a court of the United States or any State or political subdivision thereof and sentenced to death or imprisonment of 1 or more years) cannot receive, transport, or possess a firearm.
+Prohibited persons New Mexico makes it unlawful for a person under the age of 19 to knowingly possess or transport a handgun, except in limited circumstances.
+A felon (a person convicted of a felony offense by a court of the United States or of any State or political subdivision thereof and sentenced to death or imprisonment of 1 or more years) cannot receive, transport, or possess a firearm.

-Restoration of rights.
-State law allows a convicted felon's right to possess firearms to be restored by a governor's pardon or upon the expiration of 10 years after completion of the sentence without additional violations.
+Restoration of rights State law allows a convicted felon's right to possess firearms to be restored by a governor's pardon or upon the expiration of 10 years after completion of a sentence or a period of probation without additional violations.

-Regulated sales.
-New Mexico law does not require background checks on firearms purchasers.
+Regulated sales New Mexico law does not require background checks on firearms purchasers.
+Residents of contiguous States may purchase firearms in New Mexico unless otherwise prohibited.

-Permit.
-A permit is not required to purchase firearms.
-State law does not provide for concealed firearm permits.
+Permits A permit is not required to purchase firearms.
+State law does not provide for concealed firearm permits (however, a new permit law became effective on July 1, 2001).

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in New Mexico contact the FBI for all checks required by the Brady Act.

-State data.
-New Mexico maintains criminal history, domestic violence misdemeanor, and juvenile data on a statewide network.
-These files are 30% automated and 70% manual, with search requests made by teletype to the Department of Public Safety.
+State data New Mexico maintains criminal history, domestic violence misdemeanor, and juvenile data on a statewide network.
+These files are approximately 50% automated and 50% manual, with search requests made by teletype to the Department of Public Safety.

-Appeals of denials.
-A person who is denied a firearm by the FBI can appeal under Federal law.
+Appeals of denials A person who is denied a firearm by the FBI can appeal under Federal law.

-Relevant laws.
-New Mexico Statutes 30-7-1 et seq.
+Relevant laws New Mexico Statutes 30-7-1 et seq.

-Source of information.
-New Mexico Department of Public Safety.
+Source of information New Mexico Department of Public Safety.